 Off to the Museum of Australian Democracy at Old Parliament House, Canberra to see a range of exhibitions including one about the struggle for freedom in South Africa (our next holiday destination); followed by a book launch at Paperchain Manuka (about collaborative writing) and possibly ending the day at the cinema across the road.
 I want to see Jasper Jones.
 Better get rolling!!

-BACK AGAIN FOR MORE ON TRIESTE (a few photos and will finish tonight on this post).
-A few photos from Trieste to start…
+BACK AGAIN FOR MORE ON TRIESTE A few photos…

-Trieste is a fabulous small city not too far from Venice by rail (will note distance tonight).
-We started with a walk up/down/around – the highlight of our walk this day was to the top of this historic fortress (will note the name from our journal tonight).
+Trieste is a fabulous small city not too far from Venice by rail.
+We started with a walk up/down/around – the highlight of our walk this day was to the top of the ancient fortress.
 A nice surprise was the outdoor cafe with views at the top – see left hand side of photo.
-The views away from the water is across rolling hills – see smaller photo of me enjoying an expresso and dark 🍫 while enjoying the views.
-More later + another recipe “Tagliolini with Venetian artichokes and scampi”.
+The views away from the water is across rolling hills – see photo of me enjoying an expresso and dark 🍫 while enjoying the views.

-Another recipe while we’re planning for tonight…one of our regular salads combined with some grilled meat, fish or I like a vegetarian option on the barbecue sometimes too.
+Another Italian inspired recipe – one of our regular salads combined with some grilled meat, fish or I like a vegetarian option on the barbecue sometimes too.
 Often a quick one we put together after going to the cinema and/or we decide on it when gorgeous small fennel bulbs are available from our local market.